 Arboretum Wirty, Arboretum in Wirty, Poland

-Arboretum Wirty is a botanical collection near Borzechowskie Lake spread across about 33 hectares of grounds.
-It contains over 450 species of trees and shrubs from different parts of the world, connected by marked walking paths throughout the property.
+Arboretum Wirty is a botanical tree collection in Wirty, in northern Poland, covering around 33 hectares at the edge of the Tuchola Forest.
+The grounds hold over 450 species of trees and shrubs from many parts of the world, connected by marked walking paths.

-The collection was founded in 1875 by forest ranger Adam Putrich and Professor Adam Schwappach.
-This makes it one of the oldest arboreta in Poland with a legacy spanning nearly 150 years.
+The collection was founded in 1875 by forest ranger Adam Putrich and Professor Adam Schwappach, making it one of the oldest arboreta in Poland.
+It was built up gradually by successive forestry professionals who added species over the following decades.

 The community of curious travelers